mrbar42/trixion/README.md

 clone the [trixion-starter](https://github.com/mrbar42/trixion-starter) project
 and instead of any other dependency you may use (react, react-dom, redux, react-redux, react-router etc)
-simply use trixion - its all in there for only.
+simply use trixion - its all in there.
 The whole thing weights ~15kb though.

 check out the [examples](https://github.com/mrbar42/trixion/tree/master/docs)